ShinyEmii/Toga-Files/README.md

 Every AES key sorted by how often they are used with an encrypted file.
 ## missed_packages.txt
 List of UPK files that are currently unavailable to be decrypted.
-## changed_packages.txt
-List of every UPK that changed since this repository was last updated.
 ## found_ewem.txt
 List of every AES key and ewem file that uses it.
 ## missed_ewem.txt